Practice Area Leadership

 When the United States Constitution was adopted containing language in Article I, Section 8, Clause 3 that acknowledged the sovereign status of Indian tribes, it set the stage for the development of the field of federal Indian law.
 Since that time, numerous treaties, statutes, regulations, executive orders, and US Supreme Court decisions have dealt with federal recognition of tribes, tribal lands, Indian status, jurisdiction, religious rights, and tribal government authority.
 The JRCLS Indian Law Section is dedicated to understanding, scholarship, and education about legal issues pertinent to this exciting and evolving field of law.

-Join the Indian Law Section today!
+Join the Indian Law Practice Area today!
 Here's how:

 1. Not yet a JRCLS Member?
-Join here and select the Indian Law Section in your Application.
+Join here and select the Indian Law Practice Area in your Application.

 2. Already a JRCLS Member?
-Join the Indian Law Section by Adding this Section to your Profile. (must be logged in first).
+Join the Indian Law Practice Area by Adding this Practice Area to your Profile. (must be logged in first).